Fenris-nl/Fenris-nl/README.md

-# Kaan Erdem
+# Hi there, I'm Kaan Erdem! 👋

-## Full-Stack Developer & Software Engineer
+## 🚀 Full-Stack Developer & Hobbyist

-Results-driven software engineer with expertise in building scalable applications and implementing innovative solutions.
-Focused on clean code, performance optimization, and modern development practices.
+I'm an Industrial Engineering and Business Management graduate with a deep passion for software development.
+I code for fun and as a hobby, focusing on building scalable applications, writing clean code, and exploring modern development practices.

+---

+## 👨‍💻 About Me

+- 🔭 I’m currently working on **Enterprise-level DevOps practices**
+- 🌱 I’m currently learning **Cloud Architecture & Microservices**
+- 👯 I’m looking to collaborate on **Open Source Projects**
+- 💬 Ask me about **React, Node.js, and Flutter**
+- 📫 How to reach me: **kaanerdem3@gmail.com**

 ---